 Step 5: Train Resources

 To successfully complete an improvement project, the project leader and team members need to have a solid understanding of the Lean and Six Sigma tools.
 We can provide Just-In-Time training on the major tools and techniques needed for most projects.
 Through the training and examples, we embed sustainability and social responsibility into the exercises and discussion.
-For all other employees, we would start a “Everybody Everyday” lean program, helping them identify the 8 forms of waste and small improvements they can make in their work area.
+For all other employees, we would start a “Everybody Everyday” lean program, helping them identify the 8 forms of waste, implement 5S workplace organization, and 2 second lean (small) improvements generated from the daily huddles held in each process area.
+Managers will be expected to teach the basic concepts to the employees.

 Artifact: Training Plan for Key Resources and All Employees

 Training: Six Sigma for Employees (Six Sigma overview, Yellow Belt and Green Belt training, Project management and Facilitation), Advanced Lean and Six Sigma Tools (TPM, Kanban and Supermarkets, Standard Work, Cellular Layout, SMED, Process Management), Intro to Lean (all employees)

 Step 6: Review Projects